top of page

 Discarded Trash

 Hedgehogs are known for their curiosity, and this can sometimes lead them into precarious situations.
-Discarded items like yogurt pots, cans, and plastic cups often contain remnants of tempting food.
+Discarded items like yoghurt pots, cans, and plastic cups often contain remnants of tempting food.
 Unfortunately, hedgehogs can get their heads stuck inside these containers while trying to lick off the leftovers.
-To prevent such incidents, ensure that your trash is securely disposed of and recycling containers are clean.
+To prevent such incidents, ensure that your rubbish is securely disposed of and recycling containers are clean.

 Poisonous Substances